clsivo/clsivo/README.md

 ##### [ENG :us:]
 - My name is **Ivo Neto** and i'm a Computer Science student at Universidade Potiguar - UnP and a technology enthusiast.
-- :books: I'm currently studying: HTML, CSS, JavaScript, React, Python and Git.
+- I'm currently studying: HTML, CSS, JavaScript, React, Python and Git.

 **Languages and Tools:**